-The Work Opportunity Tax Credit (WOTC) is a Federal tax credit available to employers for hiring individuals from certain targeted groups who have consistently faced significant barriers to employment.
+The Work Opportunity Tax Credit (WOTC) is a federal tax credit available to employers who invest in American job seekers who have consistently faced barriers to employment.
 Employers may meet their business needs and claim a tax credit if they hire an individual who is in a WOTC targeted group.

-For additional information about WOTC and eligible targeted groups, see https://www.irs.gov/businesses/small-businesses-self-employed/work-opportunity-tax-credit .
+For additional information about WOTC and a full list of eligible targeted groups, visit the IRS.gov WOTC webpage.